 - Thorough: With bleeding under control, the laser can go as far as needed to eliminate 100% of the restriction.

 Does it hurt?

-We do use numbing before starting the procedure so you or your child don’t experience any discomfort.
+We use numbing before starting the procedure in order to minimize discomfort.

 - What do I need to do after the procedure?